 Why?
 That doesn’t make sense.
 And its never been observed so how would anyone test that?

 Cherenkov Radiation Requires Charged Particles – But Neutrinos Have No Charge

-The beautiful blue glow of Cherenkov Radiation is only caused by charged particles, primarily electrons.
+The beautiful blue-violet glow of Cherenkov Radiation is only caused by charged particles, primarily electrons.

 I’m Not Sure about the Uncertainty Principle

 You or I can test or measure the flavor of an apple by taking a bite of it.
 It is difficult to test its flavor without biting it or taking some sample out of it.
 Either method of “testing” changes the apple irreversibly.
 That’s called “Destructive Testing.”

 When I take a photograph inside a building, where the light is dimmer, I usually use a flash.

 Using a flash intentionally affects the subject of the photograph in a demonstrable way, and in an unintended way — some people react to a strong flash of light in their eyes.
 A flash often changes how someone looks in a photograph.

 By contrast – photography without a flash does not affect the “model,” at least not with light.

 Similarly, while X-rays show us the inner workings of some things, they also harm living photography subjects by damaging the DNA of living tissue.